-Bud Burst Protocol contribute data for your community. late winter - spring
+Bud Burst Protocol collect data for your community. late winter - spring

 Bioluminescence - Firefly Watch - Learn about them and conduct your own study. summer - fall

 NestWatch- Cornell University citizen science sponsored project - spring- early summer